Academic curriculum focused on translational medicine

 Being taught in a specially developed Academic Curriculum by top-professionals within their field is an integral and important part of your two-year postdoctoral fellowship in translational medicine.
 The Academic Curriculum will educate you as a translational researcher and equip you to lead research in translational medicine in the future.

 "….the courses are quite amazing!
 They provide the fellows with a wide range of skills that I have not seen in any other programme - from machine learning to media training"

-The education will have an academic focus on the process of applying discoveries from basic biomedical research, from the laboratory and from preclinical studies, to the development of trials and studies in humans, ultimately leading to new therapies, thus covering the translational phases T₀- early T₂.
+The education will focus on the process of applying discoveries from basic biomedical research, from the laboratory and preclinical studies, to the development of trials and studies in humans, ultimately leading to new therapies, thus covering the translational phases T₀- early T₂.

-The mandatory educational activities over a 2-year period consist of:
+The mandatory educational activities over a two-year period consist of:

-- An initial 2-day ‘boot camp’ to kickstart the mentor-mentee relationship, to help with networking and to provide insights into research methodologies in translational research.
+- An initial two-day ‘boot camp’ to kick-start the mentor-mentee relationship, to help with networking and to provide insights into research methodologies in translational research.

-- Bi-annual seminars organised by fellows in which the fellows will present their projects, data and results.
+- Bi-annual seminars organised by the fellows, where they present their projects, data and results.
 High-profile international researchers will be invited to share their research and insights into translational medicine.

 - Mandatory courses.
-15 courses distributed over the 2 year period, which amount to approximately 80 course days in total.
+15 courses distributed over the two-year period, amounting to approximately 80 course days in total.

 - Academic Afternoons with various contents, such as research communication and social media, career guidance, grant writing, life science industry talks, research ethics, site-visits, etc.

 Participation in the courses in the Academic Curriculum is mandatory and is part of the BRIDGE fellows' job description.